 During the summer, he expects to transform over 100,000 gallons of milk into wonderful cheeses and other delicacies.
 The dairy is public domain of the Citizens Union of Chur and our crew members are therefore employees of the union.

-Bea Cavigelli tends to the restaurant and cheese shop.
-Niklaus and Cavigelli are the core of a well balanced team that has been working together for the past few summers and is used to each other and the specific circumstances of Alp Maran.
-However, there will be changes for 2016.
-Before the start of the season an annex to the current facility will be completed: “It is the place for our fondue production and will also feature a aging cellar for our soft ripened cheeses”, says Niklaus.
-Furthermore a new cheese press should help save some labor.
-And, as usual, coming August a cheese maker apprentice will join the crew.
+Ursi and her team tend to the restaurant and cheese shop.
+Walter Niklaus is the core of a well balanced team that has been working together for the past few summers on Alp Maran.
+However, in 2016 changes were made.
+Before the start of the season an annex to the current facility was completed: “It is the place for our fondue production and also features an aging cellar for our soft ripened cheeses”, says Niklaus.
+Furthermore a new cheese press helps save some labor.

-Besides some fresh cheeses, Niklaus produces Alpkaese, Raclette and Grottino, a moist cured Ticino style cheese with a grayish, natural rind and a slightly tangy, semihard paste.
+Besides some fresh cheeses, Niklaus produces Alpkaese, Raclette and Schanfigger Witch (formerly Grottino), a moist cured Ticino style cheese with a grayish, natural rind and a slightly tangy, semihard paste.